 No system is ever 100% foolproof, but I reckon my system is as close to it as it can be.
 I can be pretty much certain that I will never lose my music collection.

 The post I read about the kit being stolen showed the complete disregard this particular DJ had for his livelihood, perhaps not by design but certainly at least through oversight.
 Not only was every copy of his music collection stolen, but also some pretty serious kit went missing.
-My initial thoughts on this was why leave it in a car?
+One of my initial thoughts on this was why leave it in a car?
 It only takes a few minutes to empty the car and your music and kit would be safe.
-In my business I use a LWB Hi panel van.
+In my business, I use an LWB Hi panel van.
 This is way more secure than a car with windows waiting to be smashed by an opportunistic thief, but I still empty my van at the end of every gig session.
-The kit is locked in a secure place during non gig periods.
+The kit is locked in a secure place between gigs.

 Data security is one thing, physical asset security is also a very serious matter.